Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 ##### The Tests

-To push data to the database, i used pgbench tool and some homebrew command line scripts, to fit different purposes.
+To push data to the database, I used pgbench tool and some homebrew command line scripts, to fit different purposes.

 All the tests ran multiple times in order to verify the accuracy of the numbers.
-Given the simplicity of the test, i received identical outputs for every run, which is always a good thing.
+Given the simplicity of the test, I received identical outputs for every run, which is always a good thing.

-Before each run i reset the network statistics on the interface, and after i note down the results.
+Before each run network interface statistics are cleared, and after the run results are noted down.

 ##### Run test, run!

-Here i report the set of 3 tests i ran, and their results related to the network interface that connectes them to the standby/subscriber
+Here I'm reporting the set of 3 tests I ran, and their results related to the network interface that connects them to the standby/subscriber

 ###### pgbench test